eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 A Wallet Unit SHALL allow a User to generate a pseudonym and register this at a Relying Party.

->Rationale: This is necessary to support Use Case A and B.
+> Rationale: This is necessary to support Use Case A and B.

 ##### Requirement

 A Wallet Unit SHALL allow a User to authenticate with a pseudonym towards a Relying Party if the Wallet Unit was used to previously register a Pseudonym for the same Relying Party.

->Rationale: This is necessary to support Use Case A and B.
+> Rationale: This is necessary to support Use Case A and B.

 ##### Requirement

+A Wallet Unit SHALL allow the User to register multiple pseudonym values at a given Relying Party.

+> Rationale: It should be possible for a User to use their EUDIW both in a work and personal context and more pseudonyms should therefore be possible.

+##### Requirement

 A Wallet Unit SHALL allow a User to choose which pseudonym to authenticate with towards a Relying Party if multiple Pseudonyms are registered for this Relying Party.

->Rationale: It should be possible for a User to use their EUDIW both in a work and personal context and more pseudonyms should therefore be possible.
+> Rationale: The user should be able to freely choose which pseudonym to use if multiple are available.

 #### 6.1.2 HRLs related to Relying Parties